Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/linux_sql/sql/README.md

   AND mems.surname = 'Farrell'
 ```
 ###### Questions 13: Work out the start times of bookings for tennis courts
+How can you produce a list of the start times for bookings for tennis courts, for the date '2012-09-21'?
+Return a list of start time and facility name pairings, ordered by the time.
 ```
 SELECT
   bks.starttime AS start,